-EENI Global Business School.
+EENI Global Business School

 Share by Twitter

-1. Main features of the Economic Area of the Buddhist Civilization;
+1. Main features of the Economic Area of the Buddhist Civilization

-2. Buddhism and the Buddhist Economic Area;
+2. Buddhism and the Buddhist Economic Area

-3. Economic Profile of the Buddhist Countries;
+3. Economic Profile of the Buddhist Countries

-4. Buddhist businesspeople;
+4. Buddhist businesspeople

-5. The Asian economic integration of the Buddhist Civilization (Economic Organizations, Trade Agreements);
+5. The Asian economic integration of the Buddhist Civilization (Economic Organizations, Trade Agreements)

-6. The Buddhist Civilization and the Association of Southeast Asian Nations (ASEAN);
+6. The Buddhist Civilization and the Association of Southeast Asian Nations (ASEAN)

-7. Interactions of the Buddhist Civilization with the other civilizations;
+7. Interactions of the Buddhist Civilization with the other civilizations

-8. Economic institutions and trade agreements related to the Buddhist Civilization.
+8. Economic institutions and trade agreements related to the Buddhist Civilization

 The objectives of the subject “Buddhist Economic Area”:

-1. To identify the characteristics of the Buddhist Economic Area;
+1. To identify the characteristics of the Buddhist Economic Area

-2. To analyze the influence of Buddhism on the Buddhist Economic Area;
+2. To analyze the influence of Buddhism on the Buddhist Economic Area

-3. To know the economic profile of the Buddhist Countries;
+3. To know the economic profile of the Buddhist Countries

-4. To analyze the profile of Buddhist Businesspeople;
+4. To analyze the profile of Buddhist Businesspeople

-5. To understand the economic integration process of the Buddhist Civilization;
+5. To understand the economic integration process of the Buddhist Civilization

-6. To explore the economic relations of the Buddhist Civilization with the other civilizations (Western, Sinic, Hindu, Islamic, African);
+6. To explore the economic relations of the Buddhist Civilization with the other civilizations (Western, Sinic, Hindu, Islamic, African)

-7. To analyze the main Economic Organizations related to the Buddhist Economic Area.
+7. To analyze the main Economic Organizations related to the Buddhist Economic Area

 Buddhism: Ethics and Business

-Asia Online Masters, Doctorate (Global Business, Foreign Trade)
+Asia Masters, Doctorate (Global Business, Foreign Trade)

-1. Credits of the Subject: 2 ECTS Credits;
+1. Credits of the Subject: 2 ECTS Credits

-2. Duration: two weeks;
+2. Duration: two weeks

 Course: Buddhism, Ethics and Business.

-Doctorate: Ethics, Religions & Business, Asian Business, World Trade.
+Doctorate: Ethics, Religions & Business, World Trade.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

 Masters: International Business, Foreign Trade, Religions & Business.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

 The students who have taken this subject (Buddhist Economic Area) can validate and register for a Master or Doctorate at EENI.

-Why study “Buddhism, Ethics and Business”?.
+Why study “Buddhism and Business”?.

 Area of Knowledge: Religions and Ethics - Asia.

-Trade and Business in Southeast Asia (ASEAN) Online Education (Courses, Masters, Doctorate)
+Foreign Trade and Business in Southeast Asia (ASEAN)

 Related Subjects to the Buddhist Economic Area.